copleykj/socialize-friendships/README.md

 ## Requests ##

 Requests are created by calling `user.requestFriendship` where `user` is an instance fo the user class.
 When retrieved from the database records are converted to instances of the `Request` class which gives access to the methods of the class.
-[User Extensions]

 ### Request (class) - Extends [BaseModel](https://github.com/copleykj/socialize-base-model)  ###

 To gain access the methods of a request you must first have an instance of a request.
 You can obtain an instance by performing a query on the requests collection.
 A `findOne` will return an instance and a `find` will return a cursor which when iterated over will return an instance for each iteration.
-Ways of obtaining instances that belong to the current user are provided as extensions to the `User` class and are detail in the [User Extensions][] section of this document
+Ways of obtaining instances that belong to the current user are provided as extensions to the `User` class and are detail in the [User Extension](#user-extensions) section of this document

 ```javascript
 var request = Meteor.requests.findOne(); //instance of Request